LogFlames/linux_configuration/README.md

 ## Awesome
 There are some awesome config files.
 The config expects `dmenu_run_aliases.sh` to be in `.local/bin/dmenu_run_aliases.sh`.
 This scripts simply lanch dmenu but load the aliases before.

+In connection with awesome you might also want to use [slock](https://tools.suckless.org/slock/).
+The service file is in the repo which can be enabled by `systemctl enable slock@user`.

 ## Remove 'Tapping Drag'
 There are used more in my awesome config.
 To enable tapping and so on, same principle.